opennorth/represent-boundaries/README.md

 ## Add data

-Represent Boundaries loads geospatial data in the shapefile format.
-A [shapefile](http://en.wikipedia.org/wiki/Shapefile) is a popular geospatial vector data format for geographic information system (GIS) software, developed by ESRI.
+Represent Boundaries loads geospatial data in the [shapefile](http://en.wikipedia.org/wiki/Shapefile) format.
 Other formats like KML and GeoJSON are easily converted to shapefile using tools like [ogr2ogr](http://www.gdal.org/ogr2ogr.html).
 A first step is to collect the geospatial data that you need.

 You've got your shapefiles?
 The next step is to write definition files that describe how to load shapefiles into the API.
 When a shapefile is loaded, a **boundary set** is created for the shapefile and a **boundary** is created for each polygon feature in the shapefile.
 See the [example definition file](http://github.com/opennorth/represent-boundaries/blob/master/definition.example.py) for details on how to control how shapefiles are loaded.
-Most parameters in definition files are optional.
+Most parameters in a definition file are optional.

-Represent Boundaries looks for definition files, named `definition.py` or `definitions.py`, in `my_project/data/shapefiles` by default.
+Represent Boundaries looks for definition files, named `definition.py` or `definitions.py`, in `my_project/data/shapefiles`.
 You can change this path by setting `BOUNDARIES_SHAPEFILES_DIR` in `my_project/settings.py`.
-Represent Boundaries will walk the entire directory tree looking for definition files, so you may organize your shapefiles any way you like.
-[Some](https://github.com/sunlightlabs/pentagon/blob/master/shapefiles/definitions.py) put the shapefiles in subdirectories with a single top-level `definitions.py` file; [others](https://github.com/opennorth/represent-canada-data) create a directory tree with a `definition.py` file in each directory containing a shapefile.
+Represent Boundaries will walk the directory tree looking for definition files, so you may organize your shapefiles any way you like.
+[Some](https://github.com/sunlightlabs/pentagon/blob/master/shapefiles/definitions.py) put the shapefiles in subdirectories with a single top-level `definitions.py` file; [others](https://github.com/opennorth/represent-canada-data) create a tree with a `definition.py` file in each directory containing a shapefile.

-Once you've written your definition files, before continuing, in `my_project/settings.py`, change `DEBUG` to `False` to avoid high memory consumption.
-Now, run:
+Once you've written your definition files, run:

     python manage.py loadshapefiles